joe-speedboat/workshop.ansible/05 Exercise: Inventory.md

 * Nested Groups

 ##Background
-Variables can be defined on multiple places and multiple times
+Variables can be defined on multiple places and multiple times, try to avoid that.
+To not end up in a mess, test carefully which is the best place for an information, before defining it.
+Here you can find how variable
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyNDc5MjM1MiwtMjM0MDAzMTA5XX0=
+eyJoaXN0b3J5IjpbLTE0NDI1MTcxMTAsLTIzNDAwMzEwOV19
 -->